lieff/minimp3/README.md

 of the input buffer, the more reliable the sync procedure.
 We recommend having as many as 10 consecutive MP3 frames (~16KB) in the input buffer at a time.

+At end of stream just pass rest of the buffer, sync procedure should work even with just 1 frame in stream (except for free format and garbage at the end can mess things up, so id3v1 and ape tags must be removed first).

+For free format there minimum 3 frames needed to do proper sync: 2 frames to detect frame length and 1 next frame to check detect is good.

 The size of the consumed MP3 data is returned in the ``mp3dec_frame_info_t`` field of the ``frame_bytes`` struct; you must remove the data corresponding to the ``frame_bytes`` field  from the input buffer before the next decoder